AbdallAhmed/InstagramColorPaletteCreator/README.md

 The goals of this project are to:

 * Extract the color palette of a photo [✔️]
-* Add the color palette to the bottom / side of the frame [🔜]
+* Add the color palette to the bottom / side of the frame [✔️]
-* Rescale so it fits on Instagram automatically [❌]
+* Rescale so it fits on Instagram automatically [✔️]
-* Arrange the colors in a logical order [❌]